Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Results

 Both publications provide an empirical fit for the average Nusselt number as a function of Rayleigh number Ra, Prandtl number Pr and non-Newtonian exponent $n$

 that we can use to compare against our results.

 The Nusselt values calculated by the provided correlations are added to Figure~\ref{fig:refinedConvergence06}, supplemented by the exact numerical value from the convergence study performed by Turan et al. on this case.
 All results agree well, with small deviations that are normal due to discretisation errors and different numerical methods.
-We must also keep in mind that the provided correlations, in all their complexity, are still only empirical fits over a wide range of flow regimes and suffer accordingly, as can be seen from the large discrepancy between the Turan fit and the convergence value from the corresponding study.
+We must also keep in mind that the provided correlations, in all their complexity, are still only empirical fits over a wide range of flow regimes and are a rather crude approximation, as can be seen from the relatively large discrepancy between the Turan et al. fit and the convergence value from the corresponding study.

 We extend the fit comparison to all cases considered with the results shown in Figure~\ref{fig:fitComparison}.
 All computed values fall within the range of the provided correlation functions, again confirming that the meshless RBF-FD method yields valid results.
 The relative difference between the fits increases significantly for calmer cases with a smaller Nusselt number, casting further doubt on the accuracy of the empirical fits for a wide range of parameters.
 The case-dependent discrepancy between our numerical results and the provided fits is similar to that in the source publication.